 Special thanks to everyone who has assisted me in my journey of researching and compiling Australian history during the times of Cobb and Co., including Mr John Osbourne OAM for his enthusiasm and support of my research, along with Mr John Elliot (Writer/Photographer), Mr David Bolton, Mr Steve Cooper (Manager, Operations at Cobb+Co Museum, Toowoomba), Mr Ray Green (Cobb & Co. enthusiast), Mr Bruce Rutherford (Descendent of James Rutherford), Mr Norm Rutherford (Descendent of James Rutherford), Mr. Christopher Morgan (Abercrombie House, Bathurst) and Mrs Mary Fletcher (Bathurst District Historical Society).

-Join me on Cobb’s 'box seat' as we travel through tales of daily life, facing challenges such as floods, fires, coach accidents, bail-ups by bushrangers, and more.
-Amusing anecdotes are also included for your enjoyment.
+Join me on Cobb’s ‘box seat’ as we journey through gripping tales of daily life, facing challenges such as floods, fires, coach accidents, and daring bushranger ‘Bail ups!’
+Alongside these dramatic moments, you’ll uncover amusing anecdotes that bring humour and warmth to the untamed spirit of Australia’s past.

 Books in the Series:

-- ‘Along the tracks of Cobb and Co. - The Western Run’ (Brisbane, Toowoomba, Roma & Charleville) This book continues the story of Cobb and Co. as it reached into outback Queensland.
-This book is in memory of Kenneth Victor & Mavis Rosa Johnson.
+- ‘Along the tracks of Cobb and Co. - The Western Run’ (Brisbane, Toowoomba, Roma & Charleville) Follow Cobb and Co.’s expansion into outback Queensland, where pioneers braved the elements to forge vital transport routes.
+This book honours Kenneth Victor & Mavis Rosa Johnson.
 The Johnson Brothers, and their father Henry John Johnson, were among the early pioneers in the district of Roma, a change station along the western track.
-Other change stations along the western run of Cobb and Co., from Brisbane included Drayton, Toowoomba, Dalby, Condamine, Yuelba, Surat, Roma and Charleville.
-Featured in this book is the tourist attraction 'The Big Rig', Roma, where the Johnson's old slab hut is now located.
+Explore key stops along the route, including Drayton, Toowoomba, Dalby, Condamine, Yuelba, Surat, Roma, and Charleville, with a spotlight on ‘The Big Rig’ in Roma, where the Johnson family's historic slab hut is now located.

-- 'Along the tracks of Cobb and Co. - Back to the Beginning' (Victoria & the Goldfields) This book allows the reader to travel through 'Melbourne the Marvellous' and beyond during the gold rush years, while identifying Cobb and Co. coaching lines across Victoria, the place where Cobb and Co. first commenced.
-Take a longer stop at Glenrowan, where the demise of The Kelly Gang occurred in 1880.
+- 'Along the tracks of Cobb and Co. — Back to the Beginning' (Victoria & the Goldfields) Travel back to ‘Melbourne the Marvellous’ during the gold rush, tracing Cobb and Co.’s early coaching lines across Victoria, where the company first took shape.
+Make a longer stop in Glenrowan, where the final stand of The Kelly Gang unfolded in 1880.

-- 'Along the tracks of Cobb and Co. - The Roaring Days !
-A collection of the amazing anecdotes and poems I have located throughout the last five years of research.
+- 'Along the tracks of Cobb and Co. - The Roaring Days !'
+A collection of remarkable anecdotes and poetry, unearthed throughout five years of dedicated research.
+This book brings to life the laughter, hardships, and triumphs of Cobb and Co.’s golden era.

 * * * * *